8. Managing Data

 ../../../_images/merge_preview_dialog.png

-If the projects are already in sync, a message will indicate that no transfer is necessary.
-Otherwise, click OK in the preview dialog to start the sync.
+5. If the projects are already in sync, a message states that no transfer is needed.
+Otherwise click OK to start.
 The operation runs in the background and is recorded in the project timeline.